Turquoise Stone: A North Star Gem

 Well-silicified turquoise resists both abrasion and discoloration from the absorption of skin oils.
 North Star Turquoise, which is unusually well-silicified and contains traces of corundum (aluminum oxide, Mohs hardness 9.0), actually attains a Mohs hardness of 6.5 or higher.

-Matrix is another distinctive feature of North Star turquoise.
-Matrix—the visible, non-turquoise mineralogical materials within the turquoise—enhances the overall appearance of turquoise gems by accenting and adding interesting patterns to the basic blue-green colors.
+Matrix is another distinctive feature of North Star turquoise stone.
+Matrix—the visible, non-turquoise mineralogical materials within the turquoise stone—enhances the overall appearance of turquoise gems by accenting and adding interesting patterns to the basic blue-green colors.
 Much North Star turquoise has a particularly attractive matrix of golden-brown veins and thin, black hairlines.
-The golden-browns are limonite, a variable mixture of iron hydroxides and oxides; the black hairlines are pyrolusite, or manganese oxide.
+The golden browns are limonite, a variable mixture of iron hydroxides and oxides; the black hairlines are pyrolusite, or manganese oxide.

-This sharply defined, intensely colored matrix results from unusually high heat levels that accompanied the hydrothermal-deposition process.
-One especially attractive matrix type consists of oxidized-iron compounds that reflect light in the manner of bright, burnished copper.
+This sharply defined, intensely colored matrix results from unusually high heat levels that accompany the hydrothermal deposition process.
+One especially attractive matrix type consists of oxidized iron compounds that reflect light in the manner of bright, burnished copper.

 This composite pendant has